Severe corrosion of offshore structures highlights the need for field-based testing

 Conclusion

 PML Applications' understanding of the biological contribution to corrosion mechanisms is increasing, but these biological aspects are notoriously tricky to accurately and repeatedly simulate in the laboratory.
 As a consequence, corrosion rates calculated from laboratory test results alone do not always fully account for biological processes and are frequently diverging from the corrosion rates observed in the real world.
-A balanced testing approach that included the biological influence on corrosion mechanisms is required to ensure that offshore design specifications, inspection and maintenance schedules are well informed.
+A balanced testing approach that includes the biological influence on corrosion mechanisms is required to ensure that offshore design specifications, inspection and maintenance schedules are well informed.
 Field-based testing is one way to achieve this.

 References available upon request.